TranPhucVinh/C/Physical layer/Memory/Pointer/Implementations.md

 Values of a and b now are 6 4
 ```

-# Get address of a variable then store into a pointer.
+# Get address of a variable then store into a pointer

 ```c
 #include <stdio.h>